 According to current statistics, 1 in 68 children are affected by autism.
 Despite how prevalent the condition is, there is no way to medically detect autism, and there is no cure.
 With that said, there are key signs that indicate that a child may lie somewhere on the autism spectrum.
+Get your garage door repair service done by the best near you today.
+Garage Door Guru is the top-rated.
 The earlier these signs are detected by a long island autism center, the earlier intervention can begin, significantly improving the outcome.

 One of the most important things that parents or caregivers can do to ensure a child receives treatment is to be aware of the early warning signs of autism.
 There are certain red flags that indicate a child may have autism.